-- (WWSD/ ABed) End of year literacy screen percentage of students reading at correct level. - (WWSD) Divisional survey results about the percentage of students exposed to literacy in the home. - (WWSD) Division survey results about whether parents believe their child is reading at grade level. - (ABed) Division results from numeracy screen.
+- (WWSD/ ABed) End of year literacy screen percentage of students reading scores. - (WWSD) Divisional survey results about the percentage of students exposed to literacy in the home. - (WWSD) Division survey results about whether parents believe their child is reading at grade level. - (ABed) Division results from numeracy screen - (ABed) Percentage of teachers, parents, and students who agree that students are engaged in their learning at school